Tight Hamilton cycles in cherry quasirandom $3$-uniform hypergraphs

 We refer to $\deg_H(v)$ as the {\em degree of $v$} (alternatively, $1$-{\em degree}) and to $\deg_H(u,v)$ as the {\em codegree of $u$ and $v$} (alternatively, $2$-{\em degree}).
 Set

-Resolving a conjecture of~\cite{Katona} first approximately~\cite{RRS06} and then accurately~\cite{RRS11}, the latter result asserts that a sufficiently large $n$-vertex $3$-graph $H$ satisfying $\delta_2(H) \geq \floor{n/2}$ contains a tight Hamilton cycle.
-A construction appearing in~\cite{Katona} demonstrates that the Dirac-type condition imposed here is best possible.
-Finding the correct threshold for $\delta(H)$ at which a $3$-graph $H$ admits a tight Hamilton cycle remained elusive for quite some time.
-The problem has come to be known as the $5/9$-{\em conjecture}~\cite[Conjecture~2.18]{RR10} asserting that a sufficiently large $n$-vertex $3$-graphs $H$ satisfying $\delta(H) \geq (5/9+o(1))\binom{n-1}{2}$ admit a tight Hamilton cycle.
-Constructions appearing in~\cite{RR10,RR14} establish that the conjecture, if correct, then its Dirac-type condition is (asymptotically) best possible.
+Resolving a conjecture of~\cite{Katona}, first approximately~\cite{RRS06} and then accurately~\cite{RRS11}, the latter result asserts that a sufficiently large $n$-vertex $3$-graph $H$ satisfying $\delta_2(H) \geq \floor{n/2}$ contains a tight Hamilton cycle.
+A construction appearing in~\cite{Katona} demonstrates that the codegree condition imposed here is best possible.
+Finding the correct threshold for $\delta(H)$ at which a $3$-graph $H$ admits a tight Hamilton cycle remained elusive for quite some time though.
+The problem has come to be known as the $5/9$-{\em conjecture}~\cite[Conjecture~2.18]{RR10} asserting that sufficiently large $n$-vertex $3$-graphs $H$ satisfying $\delta(H) \geq (5/9+o(1))\binom{n-1}{2}$ admit a tight Hamilton cycle.
+Constructions appearing in~\cite{RR10,RR14} establish that the degree condition appearing in this conjecture is (asymptotically) best possible.
 The authors of~\cite{MC} established that such $3$-graphs admit a tight cycle covering all but $o(n)$ of the vertices.
 Then, in a major breakthrough~\cite{break} (preceded by the deep result of~\cite{Mathias3} and around the same time as~\cite{MC}), the $5/9$-conjecture has been resolved.

-The last result relevant to us is that of~\cite{LMM}; presentation of which requires a brief overview regarding {\sl quasirandom} $3$-graphs.
+An additional result relevant to our account is that of~\cite{LMM}.
+Presentation of the latter requires a brief overview regarding {\sl quasirandom} $3$-graphs.
 Launched in~\cite{CGW89,T2,T1}, the study of {\sl quasirandom graphs} has developed into a rich and vast theory, see, e.g.~\cite{KS}.
 While a canonical definition of quasirandom graphs was already captured in~\cite{CGW89,T2,T1}, for hypergraphs the pursuit after a definition extending~\cite{CGW89} took much longer.
 An elaborate account regarding the development of this pursuit can be seen in~\cite{Me,weak,eigen,poset,Towsner} and references therein.
 Only recently with the work of~\cite{Towsner} has this pursuit came to an end; an alternative combinatorial approach to the functional analytic work of~\cite{Towsner} appears in~\cite{Me}.

 Roughly speaking, for $k \geq 3$ each set system of $[k] = \{1,\ldots,k\}$ forming a maximal anti-chain gives rise to a notion of quasirandomness for $k$-graphs.
 In the case of interest to us, that is $k=3$, each of the maximal anti-chains